Chart Color Schemes

 Residential development activity is slightly higher than average within Malvern East when compared nationally

-Malvern East has recorded approximately 83 residential properties granted approval annually.
-Development approval data is produced by the Australian Bureau of Statistics on a financial year basis, totalling 418 approvals across the past five financial years from FY2021 to FY2025, with 4 approvals so far in FY2026.
-Over the past five financial years, an average of 1.5 people moved to the area for each dwelling built.
-However, this figure has intensified to 9.9 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply.
-New properties are constructed at an average value of $1,065,000, suggesting developers target the premium market segment with higher-end properties.
+Malvern East has recorded approximately 83 residential properties granted approval annually over the past five financial years, totalling 418 homes.
+As of FY-26, 18 approvals have been recorded.
+On average, 1.5 people per year moved to the area for each dwelling built between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
+However, recent data shows this has intensified to 9.9 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+New properties are constructed at an average expected cost of $546,000, reflecting developers' targeting of the premium market segment with higher-end properties.

-Additionally, $95.6 million in commercial approvals have been registered in FY2026, indicating robust local business investment.
-Compared to Greater Melbourne, Malvern East records around 65% of building activity per person and ranks among the 46th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
-New building activity comprises approximately 43.0% standalone homes and 57.0% townhouses or apartments, creating more affordable entry points for downsizers, investors, and first-home buyers.
+This year, $95.6 million in commercial approvals have been registered, indicating high levels of local commercial activity.
+Compared to Greater Melbourne, Malvern East records about 65% of building activity per person and ranks among the 46th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
+New building activity comprises approximately 43.0% standalone homes and 57.0% townhouses or apartments, promoting affordable entry points for downsizers, investors, and first-home buyers.
 With around 387 people per approval, Malvern East indicates a mature market.

-Looking ahead, Malvern East is projected to grow by 5,321 residents by 2041.
+By 2041, the area is expected to grow by approximately 5,321 residents.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development